Children Ruin Everything

-Children Ruin Everything is a Canadian sitcom television series, that premiered on CTV on January 12, 2022.
-Created by Kurt Smeaton for CTV and Roku and co-produced by New Metric Media and Bell Media Studios, the series focuses on Astrid (Meaghan Rath) and James (Aaron Abrams), a young couple struggling to define their lives outside of their role as parents.
+Children Ruin Everything is a Canadian television sitcom, that premiered on CTV on January 12, 2022.
+Created by Kurt Smeaton for CTV, and originally Roku and later The CW, and co-produced by New Metric Media and Bell Media Studios, the series focuses on Astrid (Meaghan Rath) and James (Aaron Abrams), a young couple struggling to define their lives outside of their role as parents.

 Smeaton described the series as inspired by his understanding that parenting "is time-consuming and expensive and frustrating.
-So I wanted to create a show that acknowledged that but also showed the other side, which is having a family is worth it.”
+So I wanted to create a show that acknowledged that but also showed the other side, which is having a family is worth it."

-The series is executive produced by Chuck Tatham, alongside Smeaton and Mark Montefiore.
-In the United States, it streamed on The Roku Channel on May 13, 2022 as part of their Roku Originals line-up.

-On February 4, 2022, CTV and Roku renewed the series for a second season, which premiered on September 19, 2022 and premiered in the US on February 3, 2023, with the first 8 episodes of the season released, with the second 8-episode half releasing at a later date.